 Our patient placements are divided by diagnosis.
 With respect to the fragile nature of most hospitalized infants, there are limited opportunities for volunteers to hold/rock babies.

 Do you schedule group volunteer opportunities?

-The patient care environment is best served one-to-one volunteer experiences.
+Patient care is designed to support a healing environment and is best served with one-to-one volunteer experiences.

 I need to fulfill community service hours for my school/college/work?
 Can I volunteer on a short time basis?